djalbat/lively-cli/README.md

   --version|-v                                   Show the version

   --port|-p                                      The port.
-The default is 3000.
+The default is 3000

-  --quietly|-q                                   Run quietly, without the swirly.
+  --quietly|-q                                   Run quietly, without the swirly

-  --watch-pattern|-w                             The glob pattern of files to watch.
+  --watch-pattern|-w                             The glob pattern of files to watch

   --allowed_origin|-o                            The allowed origin, including port and protocol
 ```